PM 23-02-02-a: Intentional Program Violation (IPV)

 • When the overpayment occurred over a period of 3 or more consecutive months, and totaled more than $100, refer the overpayment as an SIPV.

-Client Did Not Understand Or Could Not Report
+Customer Did Not Understand Or Could Not Report

-• a language barrier, or
+• a language barrier; or

-• a reading or comprehension error caused by illiteracy or mental impairment, or
+• a reading or comprehension error caused by illiteracy or mental impairment; or

 • a documented medical or personal crisis.
 Such a crisis could be an eviction, hospitalization, or violent crime against the client with the reporting obligation.
 The crisis must have occurred in the 2 weeks before the client reported false or misleading information.

-• a decision for a current IPV, or
+• a decision for a current IPV; or

-All overpayments are reviewed centrally for possible prosecution.
+• All overpayments are reviewed centrally for possible prosecution.
 Review criteria include:

 • the amount of the overpayment;